English language requirements

-In addition to attendance at structured learning activities (including classes, seminars, residentials and on-line) students are required to undertake individual and group activities and self-drivien learning.
+In addition to attendance at structured learning activities (including classes, seminars, residentials and on-line) students are required to undertake individual and group activities and self-driven learning.
 While structured activities vary between units and modes of delivery, students would normally be expected to allocate approximately 150 hours total to each unit.
 Some core units may require attendance at residential presentations up to 5 days duration.

-- Graduate Diploma equivalent (professional pathways)
+•Graduate Diploma equivalent (professional pathways)

-For course entry purposes, the following considerations may also be applied:
+The following considerations may also be applied: